 What if Relief Didn’t Depend on Drugs, But Actually Addressed the Root Cause of Pain?

-There is little evidence that opioids effectively reduce chronic pain, improve musculoskeletal and other body function, or enhance quality of life.
+There is little evidence that opioids effectively reduce chronic pain, improve musculoskeletal and other body functions, or enhance the quality of life.
 Chiropractic care has been proven to do all three.

 In July 2017, The Annals of Thoracic Surgery, published by The Society of Thoracic Surgeons, reported that “The combination of standard care with spinal manipulation is effective in inducing pain relief and functional recovery, and significantly improves the management of patients after heart surgery with sternotomy.’’
 After “open-heart surgery”, chiropractic care helped.